iCharlesHu/swift-experimental-subprocess/README.md

         /// output to `/dev/null`.
         public static var discard: Self
         /// Subprocess should collect the child process output
-        /// as `Data` with the default limit of 128kb public static var collect: Self
+        /// as `Data` with the given limit in bytes.
-        /// Subprocess should collect the child process output
+        /// The default limit is 128kb
-        /// as `Data` with the given limit. public static func collect(upTo limit: Int) -> Self
+        public static func collect(upTo limit: Int = 128 * 1024) -> Self
         /// Subprocess should write the child process output
         /// to the file descriptor specified.
         /// - Parameters: